gardener/gardener-extension-provider-azure/hack/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Items is a list of resources that were created during the infrastructure reconciliation.</p>
+<p>ManagedItems is a list of resources that were created during the infrastructure reconciliation.</p>
 </td>
 </tr>
 </tbody>